-An allocation at this location is not likely to adversely impact any internationally or nationally designated sites for biodiversity.
+Biodiversity and Geodiversity or nationally designated sites for biodiversity.
 Additionally, the site does not overlap with a SSSI IRZ for the types of development potentially to be taken forward through the Neighbourhood Plan (i.e. residential, rural residential and rural non-residential).
 At the local level, there are no BAP Priority Habitats within the site.
 However, there are corridors of trees and hedgerows located along the site boundaries.
 These natural assets contribute to local ecological networks within the landscape and would need to be retained and enhanced (where appropriate) through new development areas alongside the delivery of net gains.

-Development of the site will lead to inevitable increases in greenhouse gas emissions from an increase in the built footprint of the town and an intensification of uses at this location.
+Climate Change Development of the site will lead to inevitable increases in greenhouse gas emissions from an increase in the built footprint of the town and an intensification of uses at this location.
 The site is approximately 1km to the south of Ilminster town centre.
 In this respect, an allocation at this location is less likely to reduce the need to travel by car for accessing day-to-day services and facilities (and associated greenhouse gas emissions).
 The site has a low fluvial flood risk potential and is wholly located within Flood Zone 1.
 However, there is a corridor of land located approximately 50m to the south of the site (adjacent to Dowlish Brook) which is within Flood Zone 2 and Flood Zone 3.
 Additionally, there are areas of land within the southern half of the site and along the western site boundary which have a medium to high surface water flood risk.

-The site is not within or within proximity to a National Park, AONB or any Green Belt land.
+Landscape The site is not within or within proximity to a National Park, AONB or any Green Belt land.
 An allocation at this location would result in the loss of greenfield land.
 An allocation of the whole site area would remove one of the fields contributing to a green gap between Ilminster town and neighbouring properties at Dowlish Ford and Moolham.
 The Peripheral Landscape Study for Ilminster indicates that the northern half of the site has a 'moderate-low' capacity to accommodate new development.
 The southern half of the site is identified as having a 'moderate' capacity to accommodate new development.
 With reference to locally important landscape features, the site does not contain any significant trees with TPO designations.
+In terms of visual impacts, an allocation at this location is not likely to impact upon any of the locally identified viewpoints within Ilminster.